 However, since February has 28 days, this leaves you two rest days.
 We suggest you save at least one of those days to "treat" yourself during the last week.

 Some days, all you'll be able to scrape together is five writing minutes - so make them five productive ones.
 And, if they're not, well, some days are like that.

 A picture book is here defined as (1) a story or narrative, (2) with a beginning, middle, and end, (3) for children, and (4) intended to be illustrated.
 Remember, these are likely to be rough, rough drafts.
 (Very rough!)

 You need to get enough down each day to capture the plot, characters, and feeling you're trying for, so that when you come back to it in March, you have a good basis for rewriting.

 And that's it.
-Plain and simple, hopefully without much to distract you from writing!
+Plain and simple, hopefully without much to distract you from your picture books!